Minimal models for $g-2$ and dark matter confront asymptotic safety: Phenomenology

 The parameter space corresponding to the correct value of \abund\ is indicated, again, as a green stripe.
 For $m_S=100\gev$ the fermion WIMP, whose gauge content is predominantly the SU(2)$_L$ singlet $E$, must be lighter than $m_S$.
 In the region below the green stripe, DM overcloses the Universe, as the bulk mechanism is not efficient enough at the values of Yukawa couplings extracted from the AS analysis.
 The green stripe, where the correct \abund\ is due to the coannihilation of the fermion and scalar in the early Universe, is excluded by the ATLAS soft-lepton search, which is very effective with compressed spectra.

 The dashed gray line indicates the 95\%~C.L.
 ATLAS exclusion bound from a search for charginos, sleptons, and neutralinos with 3 leptons and MET in the final state\cite{Aaboud:2018jiw}.
 As a very rough approximation, we report the bound corresponding to the simplified model of supersymmetric spectrum selected by the experimental collaboration for their presentation of results.
-One must keep in mind that the limit is extremely sensitive to the exact position of the intermediate mass $m_S$ with respect to $m_E, m_F$ -- see, e.g., Refs.\cite{Choudhury:2017fuu,Choudhury:2017acn} -- and it may not be accurate to interpret the exclusion line at face value.
+One must keep in mind, however, that the limit is extremely sensitive to the exact position of the intermediate mass $m_S$ with respect to $m_E, m_F$ -- see, e.g., Refs.\cite{Choudhury:2017fuu,Choudhury:2017acn} -- and it may not be accurate to interpret the exclusion line at face value.
 A full numerical recasting, which would be necessary in this case, exceeds the purposes of this paper.

-At $m_S=200\gev$ and larger, there exist above the green stripe potentially viable parameter space for a WIMP belonging predominantly to the SU(2)$_L$ doublet $F$.
-This neutral fermion annihilates very efficiently via the $s$-channel exchange of a $W$ boson, so that $\abund\ll 0.12$ in that region of the parameter space.
+At $m_S=200\gev$ and larger, there exists above the green stripe potentially viable parameter space for a WIMP belonging predominantly to the SU(2)$_L$ doublet $F$.
+This neutral fermion co-annihilates very efficiently with its isospin partner via the $s$-channel exchange of a $W$ boson, so that $\abund\ll 0.12$ in that region of the parameter space.

-Finally, in \reffig{fig:model2Dm}(c) we show in yellow one possible outcome for the E989 experiment at Fermilab, corresponding to having assumed that the central value decrease towards $\sim 1.0\times 10^{-9}$.
-The parameter space largely extends, allowing for the scalars as heavy as $1100\gev$.
-The region allowed if the central value remained instead unchanged at the end of the E989 current run is shown in blue.
-The latter measurement would imply an upper bound $m_S\lesssim 360\gev$.

 \paragraph{Model $\boldsymbol{M_3}$}